farrokhi/dnsdiag/README.md

 There are several interesting use cases for dnsping, including:

-- Compaing response times using different transport protocols (e.g. UDP vs DoH)
+- Comparing response times using different transport protocols (e.g. UDP vs DoH)
-- Measuring how reliable your DNS server is, by measring Jitter and packet loss
+- Measuring how reliable your DNS server is, by measuring Jitter and packet loss
 - Measuring responses times when DNSSEC is enabled using `--dnssec`

 # dnstraceroute